-Cell growth, differentiation and development; DNA Replication, Recombination and Repair; Gene Expression; Molecular and Cellular Biology; Proteins and metalloenzymes; Signal Transduction; Transcription and Translation
+Cell growth, differentiation and development; DNA Replication, Recombination and Repair; Gene Expression; Metalloenzymes; Molecular and Cellular Biology; Signal Transduction; Transcription and Translation

 The main goal of my research group is to understand the role of N-terminal methylation on human development and disease.
 I identified the first eukaryotic N-terminal methyltransferases, NRMT1 and NRMT2, and am now working to identify how these enzymes and this new type of methylation affect cancer development and ageing.
 Our laboratory has shown that NRMT1 functions as a tumor suppressor in mammary glands, and its loss sensitizes breast cancer cells to DNA damaging chemotherapeutics.
 We have also created the first NRMT1 knockout mouse and shown it to have developmental defects, as well as, exhibit phenotypes of premature ageing.
 Currently, we are working to understand the exact biochemical pathways that lead from loss of N-terminal methylation to these phenotypes.
 We are also studying how post-translational modifications on the N-terminus of proteins may interact and dictate protein function, similar to the post-translational modifications found on histone tails.